What is MotherToBaby Utah?

-Scheduled for Retirement October 2020 Due to Budget Cuts: Marsha Leen-Mitchell, Program Coordinator – Teratogen Information Specialist.
-Marsha is a University of Utah Department of Pediatrics employee.
-She serves as Secretary on the Organization of Teratology Information Specialists board.
-Marsha has been with the program for 32 years and has 15 publications in peer-reviewed journals including chapters on Clinical Teratology for the Pediatric Practitioner in Rudolph’s Pediatrics.
-Donate to keep Marsha Leen-Mitchell working for MotherToBaby Utah.
+Marsha Leen-Mitchell, Teratogen Information Specialist.
+Marsha serves as Secretary on the Organization of Teratology Information Specialists Board.
+Marsha has been with the program for 35 years and has 15 publications in peer-reviewed journals including chapters on Clinical Teratology for the Pediatric Practitioner in Rudolph’s Pediatrics.

 Al Romeo, Senior Registered Nurse – Teratogen Information Specialist.
-Al is a past OTIS board member, having served as Secretary.
-He has been with the program for over ten years and has three publications in peer-reviewed articles and has published more than 30 newsletter and other articles.
+Al serves as the President Elect for the Organization of Teratology Information Specialists / MotherToBaby.
+He has been with the program for over 13 years and has six publications in peer-reviewed articles and has published more than 30 newsletter and other articles.